kadamwhite/talks/2014/wcsf-node-wp/wp-and-node.md

-## Not Public-Facing
+## &ldquo;Private&rdquo;

-Note: Images are the only way you'd know our CMS exists, but if we uploaded them to S3, WP would be entirely invisible to the outside world.
+Note: I mean this as opposed to public-facing: Image URLs are the only way you'd know our CMS server exists, as a site visitor.
+If we uploaded them to S3, WP would be entirely invisible to the outside world.
 You could even have WP running within a local network.